nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Prerequisites: Have a previous command entered, and an empty CommandBox in focus.

    * Test case: <kbd>Ctrl</kbd> + <kbd>z</kbd>
-   * Expected: Brings back the previous command entered into the CommandBox.
+   * Expected: Brings back the previous command entered into the CommandBox (if there is any in the current session).

 <div markdown="span" class="alert alert-primary">